Six tips for the one-person online marketing team

 You can learn about getting started with Google Analytics here.

 There’s always going to be something to do when you’re a one-person marketing team.
-To be effective, you have to first set your goals and then identify the activities you need to do to achieve those goals.
+To be effective, you must first set your goals and then identify the activities you need to do to achieve those goals.

 Get organised, outsource where possible and use the right tools, and always monitor the results of your marketing efforts to make sure you’re investing your time, money and energy in the right strategies and channels.